 - More heavily discounted: Has been on the market for longer (launched in February 2015).

-Reasons to prefer the Canon PowerShot G7 X Mark II:
+Arguments in favor of the Canon PowerShot G7 X Mark II:

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Faster burst: Shoots at higher frequency (8 vs 5 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Comes with an integrated lens, while the T6s requires a separate lens.